Ariana Grande Is Bringing Back This Super Affordable ’90s Fashion Trend

-Over the years, pop singer Ariana Grande has not only become known for larger than life personality, vocal chords, and talent, but the singer has also become known for setting a fashion trend or two.
+Over the years, pop singer Ariana Grande has not only become known for her larger-than-life personality, vocal chords, and talent, but also for setting a fashion trend or two.
 With Grande’s influence over her fan base amassing millions of young, impressionable tweens and teens, the 25-year-old is bringing back a ’90s hair trend that’s got millennials holding on tight to their scrunchies.
 As it’s been reported by Bustle, the pint-sized singer is bringing back the wildly popular ’90s hair accessory the snap clip, and she’s adding her little twist to it.

-Grande first teased fans with the new accessory after it made its debut over the weekend when photographers snapped the Florida native in the now iconic photo of Grande playfully licking a lollipop as she loving looks at her fiance Pete Davidson.
+Grande first teased fans with the new accessory after it made its debut over the weekend when photographers snapped the Florida native in the now iconic photo of Grande playfully licking a lollipop as she lovingly looks at her fiance Pete Davidson.
 As the two were spotted running errands, paparazzi snapped Grande rocking the clips and her infamous high ponytail.

 With many fans completely distracted by how happy Grande appeared to look, some couldn’t help but notice Grande’s ’90s-esque outfit she was sporting.
 Grande was photographed wearing a baggy yellow hoodie with a mini Louis Vuitton bag slung across her body, and her chunky bangs were held back by a trio of metal clips.